spatie/url-signer/README.md

 This will output an URL that looks like `https://myapp.com/?expires=xxxx&signature=xxxx`.

-Image that this URL gets mailed out to the users of your application.
+Imagine mailing this URL out to the users of your application.
 When a user clicks on a signed URL your application can validate it with:

 ```php